Free Shipping on most orders over $89

 7. Salty taste

 Water that tastes salty is most likely caused by high concentrations of chloride ions.
 Though common in coastal regions, it can appear in other areas as well.
 Sulfates can also cause a salty taste in tap water.
-Sulfates are common in soils and are picked up as water flows through the earth to water supplies.
+They are common in soils and are picked up as water flows through the earth to water supplies.
 Rain and snow can also cause road salt to drain into local reservoirs.

 Solution: A reverse osmosis system